Best graphics cards in 2026: I've tested every GPU to find the best bang for your buck

 GPU Price index

 GPU prices have always fluctuated, but RAMageddon has tipped the scales so far that it isn't about raw horsepower anymore.
 It isn't as simple as saying "just get an RTX 5090," unless you want to spend close to or over $4,000.
-In fact, you'll find that an RTX 5070 Ti, which we rate highly, is now $1,000 and beyond, despite its $749 MSRP (Manufacturer’s Suggested Retail Price).
+In fact, you'll find that an RTX 5070 Ti, which we rate highly, can be $1,000 and beyond, despite its $749 MSRP (Manufacturer’s Suggested Retail Price).

 Originally, our golden rule was to never buy a card that is over $50/£50 above MSRP, but costs have gone well above this (but not for all!).
 Regardless, we're here to find the best possible price, and I recommend keeping an eye out during big sale events.
 Here's a GPU pricing matrix to ensure you get the best possible price.